AlysonNumberFIVE/CompilerGenerator/README.md

 ## A short demo

 Note: this demo's slow as I didn't realize until I'd done the work of extracting it and saving it that my mouse scrolling wasn't tracket (I forgot session recording works :'| ) so all the still/empty space is me scrolling...
-I'd recommend you give it a go if it looks interesting but this kinda gives you an idea of how it works anyway :).<br>
+I'd recommend you give it a go if it looks interesting but this kinda gives you an idea of how it works anyway :).<br><br>
 <img src="https://github.com/AlysonBee/CompilerGenerator/blob/master/assets/demoScreen.gif" height="400"/>

-### Coded by Me!
+#### Coded extensively by AlysonBee (Alyson Ngonyama)